Ak0p/infra/README.md

 I run Proxmox VE on multiple nodes in order to balance the load and to use the High Availability feature (TODO).

-The reason I chose Proxmox over Kubernetes is because I wanted to run multiple VM's and for security when it matters.
+The reason I chose Proxmox over Kubernetes is because I wanted to run multiple VM's.

 ### Containerization